constharshit/CSCI596FinalProject/README.md

 # Facial Recognition using CUDA

-This section of the repository focuses on facial recognition using CUDA technology and is a collaborative effort by Rithvik, Rohit, and Harshit.
+This section of the repository focuses on facial recognition using CUDA technology and is a collaborative effort by Ritvik, Rohit, and Harshit.

 ## Our Dataset